innls/python-code/README.md

- Examples Of Using The Keras Library To Implement Regression And Classification Of Two Or Three Categories.
+ Some Examples Of Using The Keras Library To Implement Regression And Classification Of Two Or Three Categories.

- The Data Files For The Classification Are Not Included But Can Be Easily Generated.
+ The Data Sets For Classification Are Not Included But Can Be Easily Generated.